What is a home equity investment?

 Does HomePace invest in rental or investment properties?

-We invest in owner-occupied, single family homes at this time.
+We only invest in owner-occupied, single family homes used as the primary residence of the borrower.
 This means the home must be intended as your primary residence, and that you do not take on tenants or rent out the home.

 Does HomePace go on title?